geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 1. Prepare MicroView for programming
 2. Choose Arduino software
 3. Select the right board
-4. Write your first sketch
+4. Run your first sketch

 #STEP 1 - Prepare MicroView for Programming